|

 Role of symmetry in physics

-Axis of comparison | Description |
+| Comparison axis | Description |

-Invariance | Symmetry allows considering the same physical system under different transformations without changing its properties. |
+| Invariance | Symmetry allows for considering the same physical system under different transformations without changing its properties. |

-Conservation | It is linked to the conservation of certain physical quantities, according to Noether’s theorem. |
+| Conservation | It is related to the conservation of certain physical quantities, according to Noether’s theorem. |

-Symmetry groups | Symmetry groups play an essential role in identifying the fundamental laws of nature. |
+| Symmetry groups | Symmetry groups play an essential role in identifying the fundamental laws of nature. |

-Breaking of symmetry | The breaking of symmetry allows explaining complex phenomena, such as phase transitions. |
+| Symmetry breaking | Symmetry breaking allows for explaining complex phenomena, such as phase transitions. |

-Multi-disciplinary applications | Symmetry also applies in various fields such as chemistry and biology. |
+| Multidisciplinary applications | Symmetry also applies in various fields such as chemistry and biology. |

 Understanding symmetry